luciancaetano/scriptails/README.md

   ...
 ```

-If your code is in **javascript** you just add `"#!/usr/bin/env node"` at start of your scriptStart file or `"#!/usr/bin/env ts-node-script"` if is typescript and install ts-node and typescript in your project.
+If your code is in **javascript** you just add `"#!/usr/bin/env node"` at start of your initalize file or `"#!/usr/bin/env ts-node-script"` if is typescript and install ts-node and typescript in your project.

 ## Scripts